-In relation to operational risk the committee reviews an oversight assessment of the main operational risk categories, key risk and control performance, operational loss information, third party supplier performance and significant risk incident dashboards from management.
+Operational Risk The RMC reviews an oversight assessment of the main operational risk categories, key risk and control performance, operational loss information, third party supplier performance and significant risk incident dashboards from management.

-In relation to conduct and regulatory risk the RMC provides oversight of conduct risk across the business, reviews and challenges conduct risk management information, ensures management undertakes root cause analysis of conduct risk failings and appropriate mitigating actions.
-The Committee also considers forthcoming regulatory changes that will have conduct risk implications for the Society.
+Conduct and Regulatory Risk The RMC provides oversight of conduct risk across the business; reviews and challenges conduct risk management information, ensures management undertakes root cause analysis of conduct risk failings and applies appropriate mitigating actions.
+The Committee also considers forthcoming regulatory changes that may have conduct risk implications for the Society.

-In relation to strategic risk the Committee reviews the Strategic Risk Register in order to assess the status of the significant risks to achievement of strategic objectives within the Corporate Plan.
-The Committee considers whether any significant risks have changed since the previous quarter and whether any mitigating actions are required or risk appetite in any area needs to be reviewed.
+Strategic Risk The RMC reviews the Strategic Risk Register in order to assess the status of the significant risks to the achievement of strategic objectives within the Corporate Plan.
+The Committee considers whether any significant risks have changed since the previous quarter and whether any mitigating actions are required or whether risk appetite in any area needs to be reviewed.
 The progress and suitability of the mitigating actions are also challenged by Risk.